 Skip to content

-MoE Sovereign extends effective conversation context to 1 million tokens or more through a three-tier memory architecture.
 Each tier covers a different time horizon without increasing inference token costs.

-Overview: Three-Tier Memory
+Overview: Four-Tier Memory

 Tier 1 — HOT (LLM context, verbatim) Last N conversation turns